 Analysis / Bias

 In review, The Conversation is covered by a charter of editorial independence.
-Authors must be academics or researchers.
+The authors must be academics or researchers.
 Authors have final sign-off on their articles and complete statements that disclose potential conflicts.

 The articles reviewed on the US Conversation website demonstrate the use of minimally loaded language such as this: Why the US has higher drug prices than other countries.
-This article, like most on The Conversation is thoroughly sourced to credible educational and media outlets such as Commonwealth Fund, New York Times, HHS.gov, and Kaiser Health News.
+This article, like most on The Conversation, is thoroughly sourced to credible educational and media outlets such as Commonwealth Fund, New York Times, HHS.gov, and Kaiser Health News.

 In general, The Conversation covers a wide range of topics, most of which are evidence-based.
 Opinions expressed come from both the slightly left and slightly right, with more coming from a more liberal perspective.

 - None to date.
 In fact, they are an IFCN fact checker in Australia.